vassar-cmpu-331/parser/README.md

 The project already comes with all the configuration files needed for [Travis-CI](https://education.travis-ci.com) to build your project whenever code is pushed to GitHub.
-The only wrinkle is that Travis will not have access to your lexical analyzer.
-This is not a problem if you are using the model solution as it is available from a public Maven repository.
-If you want to use your own lexical analyzer and Travis at the same time you will need to deploy your lexical analyzer to a public Maven repository that Travis can access.
+The only wrinkle is that Travis will not have access to your lexical analyzer; you will have to deploy your lexical analyzer to a public Maven repository that Travis can access.

 Fortunately, GitHub makes it easy to host an ad-hoc public repository that